slipros/roamer/README.md

 1. Using request structs that only include fields needed for specific endpoints
 2. Benchmarking your specific use case to identify bottlenecks
 3. Profiling memory usage and allocations in your specific context

+### Is roamer production-ready in terms of performance?

+Yes.
+A performance analysis was conducted, and the codebase is written to a very high standard with performance in mind.
+Key optimizations are already in place, demonstrating a strong understanding of potential bottlenecks.
+The overall design is efficient and minimizes unnecessary allocations.
+The analysis concluded that the project is in an excellent state regarding performance and memory allocations, and no changes were recommended.

 ### Can I use roamer with OpenAPI/Swagger specifications?